turbopape/milestones/README.md

 Tasks (that are not milestones) without resource-ids won't be scheduled.
 Those will be reported as erroneous.

 Special tasks with  :is-milestone "whatever" are milestones.
-They are assigned a random user and a duration 1, so they can enter the computation like ordinary tasks.
+They are assigned to a random user and a duration 1, so they can be entered in the computation like ordinary tasks.
 They must have predecessors, otherwise they will be reported as erroneous.

 If there is success of computation, the output of Milestones is a schedule.
 It will be